Who am I ?

 Acknowledgements

 You can use the best shaders and algorithms but in the end, it always comes down to the people you are working with.
-They are the ones who make decisions, who lead their crew and help us make these beautiful pictures.
-This book would not have been possible without these AMAZING people :
+They are the ones whom I stole these rules from.
+This book would not have been possible without these AMAZING people:

 - Sandip Kalsy and Matthias Menz both work at Weta Digital.
 Their amazing masterclass on cinematography had a major influence on me.

-- Thierry Noblet was my Lighting Supervisor on “The Secret Life of Pets” at Illumination Mac Guff.
+- Thierry Noblet was my lighting supervisor on “The Secret Life of Pets” at Illumination.
 He introduced me to this amazing technique called “Sequence Lighting“.

-- Victor Pajot was my Lead on “Minions” and is now a Lighting Supervisor at Illumination Mac Guff.
+- Victor Pajot was my Lead on “Minions” and is now a lighting supervisor at Illumination.
 He has been very patient and supportive of me over the years.

 - Grant Freckelton was Production Designer on “Lego Batman” and he just blew me away with his genius vision.